Skip to content

 By Bus: Several bus routes serve the Baker Street area, including numbers 2, 13, 18, 27, 30, 74, 82, 113, 139, 189, 274, and 453.

-By Car: There is limited on-street parking available near the museum, and the nearest car park is located at 170 Marylebone Road, which is an 8-minute walk away.
+By Car: There is limited on-street parking near the museum, and the nearest car park is located at 170 Marylebone Road, an 8-minute walk away.

 It is highly recommended that visitors book their tickets online beforehand.
-As the museum is quite popular, there is usually a long wait before one can get inside and start their tour.
+As the museum is quite famous, there is usually a long wait before one can enter and start their tour.

 It is worth mentioning that tickets are only available for the exact time they are booked for.
-Visitors must also show up at the museum at least 10 minutes before the time of their visit to present their tickers.
-In case anyone arrives even 10 minutes late, their tickets are automatically cancelled.
+Visitors must also attend the museum at least 10 minutes before their visit to present their tickers.
+If anyone arrives even 10 minutes late, their tickets are automatically cancelled.
 At the moment of writing:

 The Sherlock Holmes Museum is open daily from 9:30 am to 6:00 pm, with the last admission at 5:30 pm.
 Tickets can be purchased at the door or online, and prices are as follows: